WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 <br/>
 <br/>

+### Step 5: Adding Training Data using Generative AI

-!!! note "Lessons Learnt"
+!!! note "Lab Objective"
     In this lab,
-    1. We successfully added new intents and entities to enhance the bot's ability to understand and respond to a wider range of user inputs.
-You tested these updates in both preview mode and through a live call, confirming that the bot correctly identifies the new intents and entities and provides appropriate responses.

-### Step 5: Adding Training Data using Generative AI
+    1. We will learn how to enhance your bot's capabilities by adding training data using Generative AI

+    2. We will make a call to validate the change

 - Return to the "Referral Request" intent that you created in the previous exercise.